calaldees/blog/optimisations.md

     * Be an active citizen - Report things
         * Dead Swans, Anti social behaviour (locking bins), Don't just walk-on-by
         * [localplan.canterbury.gov.uk](https://localplan.canterbury.gov.uk/)
-    * Understand the things you can change, things you cant change and the wisdom to know the difference
+    * [Stop Reading News](https://fs.blog/2013/12/stop-reading-news/) - it is not reality
     * "Everything seems impossible, until it's done" Nelson Mandela
     * Passion can be manipulated and exploited
     * Focus on the future - Understanding 'why you are like you are' is less important than 'who you are'
         * [You Are Not ‘Behind’](https://zackkanter.com/2016/01/13/you-are-not-behind/)
     * > Do what you love and you’ll (-never-work-a-day-in-your-life-) work super fucking hard all the time with no separation or any boundaries and also take everything extremely personally
         * [The Modern Trap of Turning Hobbies Into Hustles](https://repeller.com/trap-of-turning-hobbies-into-hustles/)
-    * If you had infinate free time, what would you do? ...
+    * If you had infinite free time, what would you do? ...
 If you lived a life of leisure?
         * > well my flatmate is quite bored most of the time ironically
           > the problem is that you may be free... but nobody else is. and life is about people